 This is the most important aspect of aperture in photography.
 Depending on what you want to capture, there are certain situations where you shouldn’t change your ISO and shutter speed; aperture will be the key to a proper exposure.

 Understanding Aperture and Depth of field in photography

 The depth of field is the proportion of the image that is reasonably sharp and in focus.

-According to the physics laws in optics, the larger the aperture you use, the shallower depth of field you’ll be able to capture, having more areas of your images out of focus, and less sharp.
+According to the physics laws in optics, the larger the aperture you use, the shallower depth of field you’ll be able to capture, meaning more areas of your images will be out of focus and less sharp.

-Conversely, the smaller aperture you use, the greater depth of field you’ll see in your image, having a bigger proportion in focus.
+Conversely, the smaller the aperture you use, the greater the depth of field you’ll see in your image, meaning a bigger proportion of the image will be in focus.

-The aperture and depth of field that you’ve to look for, depend mostly on:
+The aperture and depth of field that you have to look for depend mostly on: